kids encyclopedia robot

 Early career

-When Smith was twelve, she achieved multiple new age-group records and won medals at high school state meets.
-Following these successes, she joined Apple Valley’s Riptide Swim Club and began to receive coaching from Mike Parratto, who is known for coaching twelve-time Olympic medalist Jenny Thompson.
+Smith started swimming at the Foss Swim School in 2007.
+When Smith was 12, she achieved multiple new age-group records and won medals at high school state meets.
+Following these successes, she joined Apple Valley's Riptide Swim Club and began to receive coaching from Mike Parratto, who was known for coaching 12-time Olympic medalist Jenny Thompson.

-In July 2017, at age fifteen, Smith competed in her first major international meet at the 2017 World Aquatics Championships.
-She qualified for the women's 200-meter backstroke event final and finished 8th.
-In August, Smith won gold medals in the 100-meter backstroke and the 200-meter backstroke at the 2017 FINA World Junior Swimming Championships.
-In the 100-meter finals she broke Missy Franklin's 15–16 national age group record, as well as the world junior record previously set by Taylor Ruck in the semifinals.
+In August, Smith won gold medals in the 100 m backstroke and 200 m backstroke at the 2017 World Junior Championships.
+In the 100 m final, she broke Missy Franklin's 15–16 national age group record, as well as the world junior record previously set by Taylor Ruck in the semifinals.
+Smith also won silver medals in the 4×100 medley relay and 4×100 mixed medley relay.
 She was awarded the 2017 National Age Group Swimmer of the Year for 15–16 year-olds.

-The following year, Smith won her first senior international medal by taking bronze in the 200-meter backstroke at the 2018 Pan Pacific Swimming Championships in Tokyo.
-At the 2018 USA Swimming Championships, Smith set a new world junior record when she and Kathleen Baker (at the time the world record holder for the 100-meter backstroke) tied for first in the 200-meter backstroke with a time of 2:06.43.
-Smith also finished third in both the 100-meter backstroke and 200-meter butterfly.
+In August 2018, Smith won her first senior international medal by taking bronze in the 200 m backstroke at the 2018 Pan Pacific Championships in Tokyo.
 She wrapped up 2018 by earning the Age Group Swimmer of the Year title for the third time in her career and the second time consecutively in the age group (15–16 year-olds).

 2019 World Championships